KasperHdL/config/keyboard_layout/README.md

 NOTE: symlink seems to create issues, so copy the file if symlink creates issues

 #Xmodmap
-Added a xmodmap that maps Caps Lock to Escape THEIR IS NO CAPS LOCK THEN! put this in xinitrc or another boot script xmodmap [path-to-file]
+Added a xmodmap that maps Caps Lock to Escape THERE IS NO CAPS LOCK! put this in xinitrc or another boot script xmodmap [path-to-file]